chainapsis/ewallet/documentation/key_share_node.md

 **communication channel** to discuss.

-If you are not familiar with the concepts, please read the Keplr Embedded documentation first to learn how the system works.
+If you are not familiar with the concepts, please read the Keplr Embedded [Ewallet documentation](README.md) first to learn how the system works.

 ## Hardware Requirements